Semantic Search: What Is It + How Does It Work?

 2. Analyze intent and context.
 The LLM analyzes the query to understand the user's intent and context of the query.

 3. Extract intent and relationships.
-Semantic search processes the query to determine the relationships between the terms and the overall meaning.
+Semantic search processes the query to determine the relationships between the terms and the overall semantic meaning.

 4. Return intent and relationships.
 The extracted intent and relationships are sent back to the LLM.